-The next four years will see an increase in new active travel projects linking to the city's existing commuter network including the:
+The next four years will see an increase in new active transport projects linking to the city's existing network including the:

 Whether you want to take the kids out, explore a bit of Brisbane or get some training in, there will be a ride to try for you.